 Open-ended questions are used for interviews, with the caveat that there are those with no right or wrong answers.
 An interview question, for example, could be along the lines of a person asking an interviewee about their past work experience.
 As a requirement, Open-ended questions demand that the applicant offer more detail and demonstrate their ability to communicate effectively.

 Open-ended questions can be used in examinations such that the student is required to provide a response.
 Unlike multiple-choice(close-ended) tests that do not allow much, if any, room for error, open-ended questions give the students room to convince the examiner.
 Usually, a test is composed of a few open-ended questions compared to the 50 to 100-question multiple-choice(close-ended) assessment.

-For a Survey, open ended questions are ideal for a number of reasons.
+For a Survey, open-ended questions are ideal for a number of reasons.
 First, they allow an infinite number of possible answers.
-They also collect more detail and the person administering the questions might even learn something they didn't expect.
-For complex issues, open ended questions ensure you get adequate answers.
-Lastly, open ended questions for a survey encourages creative answers and self-expression and helps you understand how your respondents think.
+They also collect more detail and the person administering the questions might even learn something they didn’t expect.
+For complex issues, open-ended questions ensure you get adequate answers.
+Lastly, open-ended questions for a survey encourage creative answers and self-expression and help you understand how your respondents think.

-In transacting business, open ended questions are essential for sales success.
+In transacting business, open-ended questions are essential for sales success.
 They allow reps to get inside the head of prospects and better understand their pain points.
-The right open ended questions help ensure that reps are building rapport, uncovering pain points, establishing need, and clearly articulating the value of their offering.
+The right open-ended questions help ensure that reps are building rapport, uncovering pain points, establishing needs, and clearly articulating the value of their offering.

 With the Short text field, best used for receiving short/single-line text-based answers such as names, location, and statements, you can set a minimum and maximum length of characters your users can input.